 GE machines already power Europe’s largest operational wind farm in Fântânele-Cogealac in Romania, which can generate 600 megawatts.
 Earlier this year, the company partnered with Spain’s Forestalia Group to supply wind turbines for a planned 1,200-megawatt wind farm near Aragon.
-The company also will supply turbines for the planned 2,000-megawatt Wind Catcher in the Oklahoma Panhandle, which will be the largest wind farm in the U.S.

 Most of the power produced at the Markbygden wind farm will be sold to an aluminum plant in Norway run by Norsk Hydro, one of the world’s biggest producers of the lightweight metal used to make soft-drink cans and airplane parts.
 Energy that the wind farm generates will help Norsk produce an estimated 100,000 tons of aluminum per year.